Josh Rojas Preview, Player Props: Mariners vs. Royals

-On Wednesday, Josh Rojas (.226 on-base percentage in past 10 games, 62 points below season-long percentage) and the Seattle Mariners face the Kansas City Royals, whose starting pitcher will be James McArthur.
-First pitch is at 8:10 PM ET.
+After going 0-for-2 in his most recent game, Josh Rojas and the Seattle Mariners take on the Kansas City Royals (who will hand the ball to Angel Zerpa) at 2:10 PM ET on Thursday.

-In his last game, he notched a home run while going 1-for-4 against the Royals.
+In his previous game he had a hitless performance (0-for-2) against the Royals.

 Josh Rojas Game Info & Props vs. the Royals